grantHarris/leaflet-popup-angular/README.md

 # leaflet-popup-angular 0.1.0
 Use AngularJS in your Leaflet popups.
+Extends the built-in L.popup.

 See working [examples](http://grantharris.github.io/leaflet-popup-angular/examples/examples.html).